treeform/fidget2/README.md

 ## About

-Fidget aims to provide natively compiled cross platform UIs for any platform - Web with HTML5, Windows, macOS, Linux, iOS and Android with OpenGL.
+Fidget aims to provide natively compiled cross platform UIs for any platform - Web with HTML5 (WASM), Windows, macOS, Linux, iOS and Android with OpenGL.

 Fidget leverages [Figma](https://www.figma.com/) - an app that is taking the design world by storm.
 Fidget uses Figma API to load designs directly.
 No more counting pixels, no more CSS puzzles.
 Want to change some spaces?
-Change it in Figma and see the changes in real time!
+Change it in Figma, press F5 in your see the changes in real time!

 ## It allows you to create UIs like these: